febatis/Minesweeper/README.md

 # Minesweeper
-A minesweeper game made in p5.js
+A minesweeper game made in p5.js from the coding train challenge #71